rajasimon/blog/content/django-channels-background-task.md

 description: "Guide to run background task in Django project without celery."
 date: 2020-02-29T21:20:25+05:30
 draft: false
+type: "posts"
 tags: [django]
 categories: [development]
 ---

 This post explains how to run Django background task with Django Channels.
 I've created the `beatserver` python package for those who wanted to run background task inside the Django server without using external dependencies.
 Well, Channel itself another dependency but soon it will merge in to Django so I say now you need just Channels as the first dependecies.

 ## Installation

 Can be easily installed using python packaing index aka pypi.

 `pipenv install beatserver`

 ### Configuration

 Once you installed the package all you have to do is create beatconfig file in your root folder next to settings.py file.
 I will explain in short what is beatconfig file but before let's see some sample beatconfig file it is.

 beatconfig.py